JuergenWewer/deploymentrepository/README.md

 ## Prerequisites

+we use version: v3.5.0
 Please use helm version [v3.2.4](https://github.com/helm/helm/releases/tag/v3.2.4), newer versions may not be compatible with some of the helm charts.

+## install persistent volumes in kubernetess

+ansible-playbook -i hosts ./playbooks/nfs/nfs-dependencies.yml

+ansible-playbook -i hosts ./playbooks/pvs.yml

 ## yuuvis installation

 First please add your credentials for the docker.yuuvis.org registry in the values yaml files of the helm charts.
 For any questions about credentials please contact support@yuuvis.com.

-Replace all **changeme** default passwords in the values.yaml of the charts you plan to use.
+Replace all **changeme** default passwords in the values.yaml of the charts you plan to use.   !! minimum length 8 Character (minio)

 ### Add required Helm repositorys: